arcanistzed/custom-fonts/README.md

 ![fonts](https://i.gyazo.com/32fe907375b3993d05a204b4f521aac5.png)

+## Installation

+In the setup screen, use the URL `https://github.com/arcanistzed/custom-fonts/releases/latest/download/module.json` to install the module.

 ## Usage

 Go to module settings and set the font families you want to use.
 It's recommended to only use fonts from Google Fonts or in your font directory so that's it's available for all users, but you can enter locally installed fonts as well.